lyndongeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 9; Script that prints the result of POWER divided by DIVIDE, environment variables Task 10; Script that displays the result of BREATH to the power of LOVE, environment variables Task 11; Script that converts a number from base 2 to base 10
+Task 9; Script that prints the result of POWER divided by DIVIDE, environment variables Task 10; Script that displays the result of BREATH to the power of LOVE, environment variables Task 11; Script that converts a number from base 2 to base 10 Task 12; Create a script that prints all possible combinations of two letters, except oo